antdimot/awesome-lowcode/README.md

 * [Noogata](https://noogata.com/) - AI platform gives companies the impact of data science without the burden of development or the limitations of out-of-the-box solutions.
 * [SaegMaker](https://aws.amazon.com/sagemaker/) - Machine learning for every data scientist and developer.
 * [Sas](https://www.sas.com/en_si/software/machine-learning-cloud.html) - On-demand programming access to machine learning algorithms in the cloud.
+* [Vertex-AI](https://cloud.google.com/vertex-ai) - Build, deploy, and scale machine learning (ML) models faster, with fully managed ML tools for any use case.

+## Marketing

+* [AppSumo](https://appsumo.com/) - Discover, buy, & sell the products you need to grow your business.
+* [Bannerbear](https://www.bannerbear.com/) - Auto-generate social media visuals, ecommerce banners, dynamic email images and more with our API and integrations.

 ## Online database creator apps